ZenthWolf/EvoSim/README.md

 Current operation:

-    1. Biome generates a set amount of food each generation.
+    BEAST SIMULATION
+    1. Biome grows food from previous generations starting population (with crowding factor).
     2. Beasts roam for up to 2 food - seek nearest food
     3. After all food is eaten, or a beast eats 2 food, they return to the border to "shelter"
-    4. Any beast that fails to eat at least 1 food or fails to reach shelter (the border) in time dies.
+    4. Calculate casualties:
+        - Any beast that does not eat, has a 50% chance of gaining 1 food
+        - Any beast with 0 food, dies.
+        - Any beast with 1 food, has a 50% chance to die.
     5. Each beast that eats 2 food adds a new beast to the next generation.

+    PLANT SIMULATION
+    NOTE: Logic not fully implemented
+    1. Each plant absorbs sunlight based on size and overlap of taller competitors
+    2. Each plant absorbs nutrients based on root rize and overlap with competitors
+    3. Each time step, energy is used to survive, then to grow.
+        - Survival costs based on current size

     Current output:
     1. Text output of some information
-    2. Inoperoble pygame window for future visualization
+    2. Realtime visualization of beast movement and food placement.
+    3. Realtime visualization of plant size
+    4. Graph representation of population (line chart and stacked area)
+        - Currently only displayed, saving not implemented

 Completed tasks:
     - Basic population growth
+    - Simple food growth has a crowding factor
+    - Simple plant growth and competition (no reproduction)
+    - Real time visualization and graphing.

 Current priority:
-    - (short term) Graph statistics
     - (short term) Alternative food search? (forced interractions)
-    - (mid term)   Live plotting of generations in development
+    - (mid term) Basic neural network decision making for beasts
-    - (mid term)   Allow for more interesting plant populations (food sources)
+    - (mid term) Implement plants as food source
-    - (long term)  Real time visualization of a generation
+    - (long term) Real time energy budget
+        - Requires different biology, search strategy, or neural network implementation first
     - (long term)  Simulation controls while running
         - print statistics on demand
         - speed up/skip live visualization